open-eid/CDOC2/cdoc2-system-docs/docs/02_protocol_and_cryptography_spec/ch03_container_format.md

 Next, the cryptographic material used for the protection of the header and payload is prepared.
 Generation and derivation of the corresponding keys (FMK, HHK, CEK) is described in section [Key derivation](ch05_cryptographic_details.md#key-derivation), ``container.Envelope.prepare()`` and ``container.Envelope()``.

-The list of all desired recipients is then compiled and serialized, as the cryptographic methods used for ensuring the integrity of the container operate with an integral serialized header.
+The list of all desired Recipients is then compiled and serialized, as the cryptographic methods used for ensuring the integrity of the container operate with an integral serialized header.

-The requisite cryptographic procedures described in sections [Descriptions of header elements and KEK computation](ch05_cryptographic_details.md#descriptions-of-header-elements-and-kek-computation) and [FMK encryption and decryption](ch05_cryptographic_details.md#fmk-encryption-and-decryption) are executed for each recipient.
+The requisite cryptographic procedures described in sections [Descriptions of header elements and KEK computation](ch05_cryptographic_details.md#descriptions-of-header-elements-and-kek-computation) and [FMK encryption and decryption](ch05_cryptographic_details.md#fmk-encryption-and-decryption) are executed for each Recipient.

 The HMAC is then computed as per section [Header authentication code](ch05_cryptographic_details.md#header-authentication-code).